Three decades of homeowners, architects, and contractors trusting Caruso's to build it once and build it right.

 Malibu is one of the most regulated places to build in California — and one of the most rewarding.
 The city's permitting framework, layered with Coastal Commission jurisdiction, hillside grading review, and the most stringent WUI fire code in the state, makes this a market where the cheapest contractor is almost always the most expensive contractor by the time the project finishes.

-As of early 2026, the City of Malibu has issued over 530 building permits in the Franklin Fire zone, with single-family permits clearing weekly and the Rebuild Center averaging 45 appointments per week.
+As of early 2026, the City of Malibu has issued approximately 67 building permits in the Franklin Fire zone, with single-family permits clearing weekly and the Rebuild Center averaging 45 appointments per week.
 Permits are moving — but only for projects whose contractors know how to navigate the system.

 What makes a Malibu rebuild different